 - Carefully remove corn from microwave with tongs and remove husk and silk and let cool.

 - With grill on medium high heat, place ears of corn on grill and turn occasionally until corn is slightly toasted.

 - While corn is grilling, mix together the cilantro with the butter and set aside at room temperature.

-- When corn is done, coat with the cilantro butter and roll in Parmesan cheese.
+- When corn is done, coat with the cilantro butter and roll in Cotija cheese.

 - Salt and pepper to taste